mykola-pereyma/money-transfer/README.md

 - Unit testing of services with AssertJ - DAO and business logic
 - Integration testing of endpoints using running server with Rest Assured - routing tests/status codes/response structure
+- Concurrent testing of the money transferring with limited funds on account